aryanandaeldysusatyo/aryanandaeldysusatyo/README.md

-- 🖥️: A Web Development learner (front-end and back-end)
+- 🖥️: A Cybersec learner (front-end and back-end)
-- 👀: I’m interested in Mobile Development (front-end)
+- 👀: I’m interested in Data Analyst
-- 💻: Currently learning React and JavaScript
+- 💻: Currently learning the basics
 - ⚡: Always tries to be better on what i learn